ShobhinSaj/ShobhinThomasSaj_WEB303Assignments/README.md

 # ShobhinThomasSaj_WEB303Assignments
 Javascript II Assignments repo Shobhin Thomas Saj(Student#0819372)

-## Assignment 7
+## Assignment 8
-Aim: Populate table with data from json file and filter/sort data on user interaction
+Aim: Create a webpage with a photoviewer along with added functionalities such as render modal on click etc,using plugins generated from scripts
 ## Script launch and test
 Script works as intended.